leif81/jlink-demo/README.md

 TODO

 - Demonstrate how this is used with third party dependencies (jars).
 In particular ones that are not Java 9 modules.
-But both would be good.
+But both would be good examples.
 - Demonstrate how this integrates with WiX to produce an MSI.